 But if there is one thing most admirable about Yoseph, it’s his resilience.
 He aspires to see an Israel in which tolerance is systemic, fostering relationships between those who have disparate beliefs.
 His work is not only commendable; it is remarkable and brave.
 To continue fighting for your beliefs after being injured by your enemies and threatened by your community, one must be truly devoted to their mission.
 It is evident that Yoseph is.

-This story is a personal one for me, specifically because I have a brother serving in the IDF at the moment in the Givati Brigade (another elite unit).
-The thought of Daniel being maimed in any shape or form strikes fear within my core daily and underscores why building bridges to create peace remains so important.
-While peers his age are studying in universities, Daniel is patrolling Nablus (also known as Shechem) to ensure that terror is not perpetrated within Israel’s border.
+This story is a personal one for me, specifically because I have family serving in the IDF at the moment in the Givati Brigade (another elite unit).
+The thought of my sibling being maimed in any shape or form strikes fear within my core daily and underscores why building bridges to create peace remains so important.
+While peers their age are studying in universities, they patrolling Nablus (also known as Shechem) to ensure that terror is not perpetrated within Israel’s borders.
 This reality reminds me of the perils that Israelis face—more than that, the importance of these threats not being whitewashed by people who would prefer that a Jewish state cease to exist.

 “But if there is one thing most admirable about Yoseph, it’s his resilience.
 He aspires to see an Israel in which tolerance is systemic, fostering relationships between those who have disparate beliefs.”